caddyserver/website/src/docs/markdown/v2-upgrade.md

 ## Service files

-We recommend using [our official service file](https://github.com/caddyserver/dist/blob/master/init/caddy.service) for their Caddy deployments.
+We recommend using [our official service file](https://github.com/caddyserver/dist/blob/master/init/caddy.service) for Caddy deployments.

 If you need a custom service file, base it off of ours.
-It has been carefully set to what it is for good reasons!
+It has been carefully tuned to what it is for good reasons!

 See [install instructions](/docs/install#manually-installing-as-a-linux-service) for details.